Eating Disorder Recovery Outpatient Care

 It isn’t easy to keep up with your healthy eating and exercise behaviors with the stress of home, relationships, social media and more pressing down on you or your child.
 If you or someone you know needs help making minor adjustments in disordered eating behaviors and thinking patterns or would benefit from a less intensive level of care after treatment in a residential or inpatient setting, one of our two levels of specialized outpatient care options may be right for you.

-We offer two levels of specialized outpatient care for eating disorders
+We offer two levels of specialized outpatient eating disorder treatment

 Serving children, teens, and adults with anorexia nervosa, bulimia nervosa, binge eating disorder, ARFID, and other eating disorders, this treatment is offered during the day, often lasting six to eight weeks, and includes supervised meals, nutritional education, and medical monitoring.

 (6 to 7 hours a day/4 to 5 days a week)

 (3 hours a day, 5 days a week)